zeynepkurtulus/Wayfare-Backend/API_DOCUMENTATION.md

 - Submit feedback and ratings for routes they've followed
 - Share their experience with route planning
 - Help other users with route recommendations
+- Automatically update existing feedback if user already reviewed this route

 **Request Body:**
 ```json